StockSharp/AlgoTrading/API/0066_Three_Bar_Reversal_Up/README.md

 This pattern catches quick bullish turns after a short decline.
 It requires two consecutive down candles followed by a strong up candle that closes above the prior bar's high.
 The logic optionally checks that price was trending lower beforehand.

+Testing indicates an average annual return of about 85%.
+It performs best in the crypto market.

 The strategy keeps the last three candles in memory.
 Once the sequence matches the criteria and any downtrend filter is satisfied, a long position is opened.
 A volatility stop below the pattern low caps risk on the trade.

 After entry the system waits for either a stop hit or the appearance of another setup in the opposite direction.
 This simple approach suits markets prone to sharp bounces from oversold conditions.